mikalai-hryb/notes/kubernetes.md

 Tolerations are applied to pods.
 Tolerations allow the scheduler to schedule pods with matching taints.

 Tolerations allow scheduling but don't guarantee scheduling: the scheduler also evaluates other parameters as part of its function.

+Tolerations do not guarantee that pods will be assigned to Nodes.
 </details></li>

 <li><details>